davek184/CoolerMasterUsbC/README.md

 # Cooler Master Novatouch Daughterboard USB-C
 USB-C Daughterboard for Cooler Master Novatouch.
 Fits in the stock case without any changes.
 Also fits Norbatouch, Masterkeys Pro S & Rapid-i.

+Update 2026: This version is suprior but can be difficult to obtain so built an [alternative DIY option](https://github.com/davek184/Coolermaster-USB-C-remix)

 ![PCB2](/assets/pcbFrontBack.jpg)

 ## Disclaimers